-To put it in perspective, it is simply transforming the data in the patients’ files into codes so that the insurance company would be able to process the bill accurately and rapidly.
-So if there’s a diagnosis, a laboratory order, and a procedure done, there’s a specific set of code for that set of actions and when the insurance company reads it, they would know what that particular patient has been through.
+To put it in perspective, it is simply transforming the data in the patients’ files into codes so that the insurance company can process the bill accurately and rapidly.
+So if there’s a diagnosis, a laboratory order, and a procedure done, there’s a specific set of code for that set of actions.
+When the insurance company reads it, they would know what that particular patient has been through.
 Hence, they would not need to read through the lengthy patient case file to determine what happened.
-In every set of diagnoses, diagnostic and laboratory tests, procedures, etc., there’s a designated code for that.
+There’s a designated code for that in every set of diagnoses, diagnostic and laboratory tests, procedures, etc.

 Medical Coders are not isolated in traditional hospital settings.
-This is a remarkably versatile career as they can work into all the places where medical services are provided like the hospitals, clinics, nursing homes, treatment centers, and the such; but they are also found elsewhere as they can work independently without the need of being physically present in the actual health care facility.
-They can work in offices where cases are intricately sent to them and they can transcribe it to codes and send it to the insurance company to process.
+This is a remarkably versatile career as they can work in all the places where medical services are provided like hospitals, clinics, nursing homes, treatment centers, etc. Still, they are also found elsewhere as they can work independently without being physically present in the actual health care facility.
+They can work in offices where cases are intricately sent to them, and they can transcribe it to codes and send it to the insurance company to process.

 Let’s Talk about the Money

 This part is always crucial when considering a career path.
 So, let’s cut to the chase and discuss the gist of how much do medical coders earn and what statistics say about its potential career demand.